Eco Church. St Michael & All Angels, Hawkshead

 St Michael's in Hawkshead has achieved Silver status and is working towards gold.
 The sorts of things we have done to achieve this include:

-• Supporting the management of the churchyard to ensure it has many wildlife habitats
+• Supporting the management of the churchyard to ensure it has many wildlife habitats, including yearly surveys of wild flowers and a survey with CWT in June 2024

 • Reviewing the energy efficiency and carbon footprint of the church buildings

-• Organising for wildlife information boards to be placed in the church yard
+• Organising for wildlife information boards that have been placed in the church yard

 The Esthwaite Link